 The president said NGOs implemented projects in the past 17 years that failed to produce good results.

-BAZAR: Ghani Tells NGOs To Report To Govt
+Ghani Says NGOs Will Have To Report To Govt

 At the first ever meeting to assess the work of Non-Government Organizations (NGOs), on Sunday at the presidential palace, President Ashraf Ghani said if NGOs do not report to government about their activities in future, their offices will be closed.